HMS Babet (1794)

-HMS Babet was a 20-gun sixth-rate post ship of the British Royal Navy.
-She had previously been a corvette of the French Navy under the name Babet, until her capture in 1794, during the French Revolutionary Wars.
-She served with the British, capturing several privateers and other vessels, and was at the Battle of Groix.
-She disappeared in the Caribbean in 1800, presumably having foundered.
+HMS Babet was a 20-gun sixth-rate post ship of the Royal Navy.
+She was launched as Babet, a corvette of the French Navy, and was captured by the British navy at the action of 23 April 1794 during the War of the First Coalition.
+As HMS Babet, she captured several French privateers and other vessels, and fought at the Battle of Groix.
+She disappeared with all hands in the Caribbean in 1800, presumably having foundered during bad weather.

 French career and capture

 Babet was built at Le Havre, one of a two-ship Prompte class of 20-gun corvettes built to a design by Joseph-Marie-Blaise Coulomb.

 In the Bay of Biscay, on 18 May 1793, Captain Andrew Snape Douglas's HMS Phaeton captured her sister, Prompte, which the Royal Navy took into service as HMS Prompte.
 Babet was laid down in September 1792, fitted out in May 1793 and launched on 12 December 1793.

 Her commander from 9 January 1793 to October was lieutenant de vaisseau Rolland.
 Rolland's replacement on 23 October was enseigne de vaisseau non entretenu Pierre-Joseph-Paul Belhomme.

 Babet's French career was brief.
 Under Belhomme's command she sailed from Havre to Cherbourg via La Hogue.
 She then cruised the Channel before sailing from Honfleur to Cherbourg, on to Brest, and returning to Cancale.
 She was part of a squadron consisting of two frigates (Pomone and Engageante) and another corvette that a British squadron under John Borlase Warren engaged off the Île de Batz in the action of 23 April 1794.
 HMS Flora and HMS Arethusa captured Babet and brought her into Portsmouth, arriving on 30 April.
 The action had cost Babet some 30 to 40 of her crew killed and wounded.
 Flora had one man killed and three wounded; Arethusa had three men killed and five wounded.